MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 ## Project Assets
 To make the analysis and insights easy to explore, the following resources are available:

-- The data preparation process was conducted in Microsoft Excel and PostgreSQL.
+- The SQL queries for data preparation can be found [here](https://mramadhankesapi.github.io/Data-Preparation-Process_for_PhoneNow...Customer-Churn/).

+- The DAX measures to support data analysis can be found [here](https://mramadhankesapi.github.io/DAX-Measures__for__PhoneNow...Customer-Churn/).

 - A Power BI dashboard can be downloaded here: [PhoneNow Customer Churn.pdf](https://github.com/user-attachments/files/18759794/PhoneNow.Customer.Churn.pdf) or [PhoneNow Customer Churn.pbix](https://github.com/MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/blob/main/PhoneNow%20Customer%20Churn.pbix)